Jiganesh/Certificates/README.md

 # Certificates

-Soft Copy of Some Certificates
+These are the soft copies of some certificates.